bsmg/beat-saber-community-wiki/beginners-guide.md

 # How to get more songs
 The Mod Manager includes the `Ingame Downloader Plugin`, which allows you to download beatmaps in the game using the `BEATSAVER` menu button on the main menu screen.
 This pulls beatmaps directly from www.beatsaver.com
-You can also manually place beatmaps that you have downloaded into the `CustomSongs` folder in your Beat Saber directory.
+You can also manually place beatmaps into the `CustomSongs` folder in your Beat Saber directory.
 See [install folder](FAQ/install-folder).

 # Where to go from here
 * [Making beatmaps](beginners-guide-mapping)